 With that out of the way, here are some of my favorite award redemptions, in no particular order.

-ANA first & business class using Virgin Atlantic miles
+ANA first & business class using Virgin Atlantic points

 All Nippon Airways has a phenomenal new first class and business class product, and the best way to book this is through Virgin Atlantic Flying Club.
-Unfortunately this redemption was recently devalued in first class, though it’s still an exceptional deal in business class, and I’d argue it’s potentially a good deal in first class as well.
 Specifically, redemption rates are as follows (one-way):

 This is an incredible redemption value, though the major catch is finding award availability, especially for multiple passengers.
 While there are fuel surcharges on these redemptions, they’re quite mild.